 A notched trowel can be used to apply the basecoat to the wall at the required thickness and then the mesh can be tapped into the basecoat.
 A straight edge trowel can then be used to ‘pull’ the adhesive through the mesh by applying pressure to the basecoat.

 Other installers will apply a thinner, first pass of adhesive, then tap the mesh in mesh in place and then apply a second layer of the basecoat.
 Either method is absolutely fine, however if you do go with the second method, ensure the first pass of basecoat has not dried before applying the second pass of mesh – the mesh needs to be embedded within fully wet product.

 Overlapping mesh in basecoat

 During weather and temperature changes, the external walls of your home expand and contract minutely due to the heating and cooling processes.
-When installing a render system on a property, it’s necessary to consider this wall movement in order to ensure that the system remains crack free.
+Mesh is used to help the system ‘flex’ with these building movements to help prevent cracking.